pranavpr/cardinfo.github.io/_posts/2019-04-27-best-credit-cards-for-first-timers-in-india.md

 ### HDFC MoneyBack Credit Card

-{% include image.html image="hdfc-money-back-credit-card.jpg" alt="HDFC MoneyBack Credit Card" class="cc-center" %}
+{% include image.html image="hdfc-money-back-credit-card.jpg" alt="HDFC MoneyBack Credit Card" class="cc-center mb-3" %}

 HDFC MoneyBack Credit Card provides 0.26% cash back on online spends and 0.13% on offline.
 However main attracting of this card is [10X rewards on SmartBuy portal](/hdfc-smartbuy-10x-rewads-extended-till-30-april-2019/) which pushes up the reward rate to 2.6%.
 If you have a salary account with HDFC, you'll surely get this card life time free.